Menu

 • Overall structure

-Then, spend a little time brainstorming on how you can reuse this exact same approach for your purposes.
+Then, spend a little time brainstorming how to reuse this same approach for your purposes.

 Or, take your favorite commercial and rewrite it for your organization’s current service launch or newest product.
 Remember that rewriting is still writing.
 And there’s a very good chance that by performing this exercise, you’ll end up crafting something stronger than you could have done by working from scratch.